kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 ```

 :::{good-practice} Function naming
-Usually, function names start with an active verb that tells what action is performed by the function.
-Usually in python, function names are written in lower_case with words separated by underscores, like variables.
+Usually, function names start with an active verb that tells what action is performed.
+Usually in Python, function names are written in `lower_case` style, with words separated by underscores, like variables.
 :::

 ## 📄 Signature and implementation